-The disability community is on the forefront of technology, which makes it vital to stay up-to-date with technology statewide, especially when purchasing new equipment (e.g., ensuring VOIP phones have the TTY/TTD feature).
-Vocational Rehabilitation, Rehabilitation Technology Unit, houses experts in the field of technology accessibility.
+The disability community is on the forefront of technology, which makes it vital to stay up-to-date with technology statewide, especially when implementing new information systems (e.g., ensuring systems are compatible with screen readers, speech recognition, etc.).
+The DHS/DRS Rehabilitation Technology Section houses experts in the field of technology accessibility.
 Technical assistance is provided by this unit to other state agencies.
 For example, website design accessibility is incredibly important, especially in portions of the state where public transportation is limited.
-If a request is made by another agency in the delivery system for assistance with accessibility to technology or a program, a DHS employee will be sent to assist.
+If a request is made by another agency in the delivery system for assistance with accessibility to technology or a program, a DRS employee will assist.
 DHS notes that the most requested accommodations are for computer accessibility for individuals who are visually impaired and individuals who are deaf or hard of hearing.